Unreasonably high patent licensing hurdles are a “license to steal” –

 “Annals of Invention: Flash of Genius,an incisive, 1993 article which appeared in The New Yorker and is the basis for the film about him, is a must read for those interested in Kearns inspiring life and his disputes with multiple automobile manufacturers.
 It provides a glimpse into the struggles of a unique inventor who was determined to persevere and did.

-Note to Readers: The sad situation for U.S. inventors and small businesses has not changed much from the time of Bob Kearns.
-In fact, the unauthorized use of inventions or patent “infringement” has increased.
+Note to Readers: The sad situation for U.S. inventors and small businesses has not changed much from the time Bob Kearns attempted to win back his stolen invention.
+In fact, the unauthorized use of inventions, or patent infringement, has increased.

 Many successful businesses simply refuse to pay for a license if they can avoid it, and subject many legitimate innovators to long and costly legal battles.
 To be fair, a number of patents that are enforced are of questionable quality and scope and should not have been issued.

-For those you who can relate to the plight of Robert Kearns, you can support infringed inventors, musicians, designers and other intellectual property owners by giving to the non-profit Center for Intellectual Property.
+For those you who can relate to the plight of Robert Kearns, you can support inventors and other creators, as well as educators, by giving to the non-profit Center for Intellectual Property.
 Gifts are tax-deductible.
 For more information visit www.understandingip.org.

 To follow IP CloseUp via Twitter visit @ipcloseup.